raimondasmalinauskas/logistics-performance-dashboard-powerbi/README.md

 This project demonstrates the combination of logistics domain knowledge with data analytics and business intelligence skills to support operational decision-making.

-## Screenshots

-Screenshots of the dashboard will be added to this repository.